-Luckily, there’s finally a high-tech solution in the form of robot lawn mowers that will cut your grass while you kick your feet up.
-They typically work via a companion app on your smartphone that allows you to program a mowing schedule or start the mower at your command, but some are programmed right on the machine.
-To know where it’s going, mowers use a GPS, a perimeter wire around your lawn, or a combination of both.
+The best robot lawn mowers are the highest-tech solution for cutting the grass while kicking your feet up.
+They typically work via a companion app on your smartphone, which allows you to program a mowing schedule or start the mower at your command.
+Some of the best robot lawn mowers are programmed right on the machine to get going at the click of a button.
+Robot lawn mowers use a GPS, a perimeter wire around your lawn or a combination of both.
 In any case, your workload consists of pushing a few buttons.

 1. Husqvarna 115H Robotic Lawn Mower